Discrete Structures: Harmonic Analysis and Probability

 The geometric functional inequalities are often rooted in their discrete versions on Hamming cube, where the harmonic analysis has many interesting specifics and often uses probabilistic ideas.
 For example, martingale method leads to important geometric inequalities on Hamming cube and Gauss space, such as e.g. the concentration of measure inequalities.
 The concentration of measure phenomenon, in its turn, has utmost importance in applied mathematics, in questions of spectral initialization or compressed sensing.

-Speakers: Franck Barthe (Toulouse), Sergey Bobkov (Minnesota), Dario Cordero-Erasquin (Paris 6), Ronen Eldan (Weizmann), Paata Ivanisvili (UC Irvine), Dong Li (HKUST), Ryan O'Donnell (Carnegie Mellon), Stefanie Petermichl (Toulouse), Mark Rudelson (Michigan), Ramon van Handel (Princeton)
+Speakers: Franck Barthe (Toulouse), Sergey Bobkov (Minnesota), Dario Cordero-Erausquin (Paris 6), Paata Ivanisvili (UC Irvine), Ryan O’Donnell (Carnegie Mellon), Stefanie Petermichl (Toulouse), Mark Rudelson (Michigan), Ramon van Handel (Princeton), Alexander Volberg (Michigan State)